bp2008/WebProxy/README.md

 ```
 *(the above command assumes you installed in your home directory)*

-Within the interactive command line interface, use the command `admin` to see the URLs and credentials for the Admin Console website.
+Within the interactive command line interface, **use the command `admin` to see the URLs and credentials for the Admin Console website.**

 The command line interface offers service management commands for install, uninstall, start, stop, etc.  If you prefer, you can manage the webproxy service directly via standard `systemctl` commands (the service name is `webproxy`).

+### Can't use the installation script?

+If you have an operating system not supported by the installation script, you can manually [install the .NET 6.0 Runtime](https://www.google.com/search?q=install+.net+6.0+runtime+on+linux), then download and extract the WebProxy Linux release of your choice from Github's [Releases Section](https://github.com/bp2008/WebProxy/releases).
+Once extracted, access the interactive command line interface via `sudo /usr/bin/dotnet ~/webproxy/WebProxyLinux.dll cmd`.
+If your computer has `systemd`, you can use WebProxy's `install` and other related commands to manage the service.
+If you need to use a different service manager, you should have it set an environment variable `INVOCATION_ID=1` to trick WebProxy into thinking it is being run by `systemd`, and then run it via this command: `sudo /usr/bin/dotnet ~/webproxy/WebProxyLinux.dll svc`.